-The consolidation of the Environmental Management System and the Health and Safety Management System into the Integrated Management System confers the necessary internal coherence and links these management systems with other related processes which affect them, thus maximising their effectiveness.
+The consolidation of the ISO I400I:2004 Environmental Management System and the OHSAS I800I:2007 Health and Safety Management System into the Integrated Management System confers the necessary internal coherence and links these management systems with other related processes which affect them, thus maximising their effectiveness.
+Since October of 20I6, our company has also been certified with the 2BSvs Certificate, related to the control of the biofuels and the blending of fossil fuels with biofuels.

-The Quality Control process meets the requirements of the ISO 17025:2005 standard, and the Hellenic Accreditation System (HAC) has certified the refinery's Chemical Laboratory as capable of conducting tests in accordance with requirements of the standard, and issuing Quality Certificates endorsed by HAC for virtually all the company's products.
+The Quality Control process meets the requirements of the

+ISO 17025:2005 standard, and the Hellenic Accreditation System (HAC) has certified the refinery's Chemical Laboratory as capable of conducting tests in accordance with requirements of the standard, and issuing Quality Certificates endorsed by HAC for virtually all the company's products.
 This certification offers us an additional competitive advantage, ensuring that of our products is guaranteed.
 The refinery has also been awarded CE Marking in accordance with standard EN 12591 for asphalt products, the certification remaining valid until 2017.
-All management systems are subject to bi-annual or annual audits by certification bodies in order to confirm their consistent operation, and are re-certified every three years.
+All Management Systems are subject to bi-annual or annual audits, by the certification bodies, in order to confirm their consistent implementation, in line with the requirements of each one, and they are re-certified every three, four or five years, depending on the System.

 The appropriate development of these management systems is realised by achieving certification for their updated versions.
-In addition, audits by customers and insurance organisations are carried out with excellent results.
+In addition, customers and insurance organisations carry out audits.